model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 Q: Can you write me a Rust function that computes the integer average of two integers?
 ```

-Giving the above prompt, ChatGPT answered us with the following function
+Giving the above prompt, ChatGPT answered us with the following function,

 ```rust
 fn integer_average(a: i32, b: i32) -> i32 {